 As the catalyst of the Information Age, the internet has had immeasurable cultural, economic, and political impacts on society.
 There are an estimated 4.5 billion websites and 2.2 billion internet users.
 Eighty-eight percent of Americans use the internet.

-Because of its relatively unregulated and universally accessible nature, the Internet quickly became a haven for pornography as well as many types of challenged speech including political dissent, hate speech, and corporate whistle-blowing.
+Because of its relatively unregulated and easily accessible nature, the internet is a haven for controversial forms of speech such as pornography, hate speech, political dissent, whistleblowing, and “lewd” art.

 Given our reliance on the internet for accessing and disseminating information, it is no surprise that the internet has emerged as a free speech battleground and a target of censors.
 The 2000 Child Internet Protection Act requires public libraries that receive federal funding to install internet filters.
 The proposed 2011 Stop Online Piracy Act would have enabled law enforcement to restrict access to domains and web hosts due to copyright infringements by single blogs.
 It also would have required search engines to delete domain names.